Interim Dean - Sonya Cooper

 Three bachelor degree programs are available.
 To be awarded a bachelor degree in any of the three programs (i.e., Bachelor of Public Health, Bachelor of Science in Nursing, and Bachelor of Social Work) you must:

 - Complete the requirements for the degree as shown by the department in which the degree is offered including a minimum of 48 credits of upper-division courses (numbered 300 and above) and the minimum total number of credits required for the degree.

 - Complete the general education presented in the general education section of this catalog, the specific general education courses that may be required by each department, and Viewing a Wider World requirements specified elsewhere in this catalog.1

 - Complete any other requirements for graduation as discussed under Regulations in the General Information chapter of this catalog.

 Students must check with their academic advisor for current requirements and lists of specific courses that meet these requirements.

 While the ultimate responsibility for planning an academic program in compliance with university, college, and departmental requirements rests with you, the college recognizes the importance of helping you work out appropriate academic programs.
 All Health and Social Service students pursuing baccalaureate degrees are advised about academic matters in their respective department.
 Students are encouraged to contact departments for specific subject area information and career planning.

 Within the College of Health and Social Services, the baccalaureate degree program in the School of Nursing is accredited by the Commission of Collegiate Nursing Education (CCNE).
 The baccalaureate degree program in the School of Social Work is accredited by the Council on Social Work Education.
-The Bachelor of Public Health degree program in the Department of Public Health Sciences is accredited by the Society for Public Health Education/American Association of Health Education Baccalaureate Program Approval Committee.
+The Bachelor of Public Health and Masters of Public Health degree programs in the Department of Public Health Sciences are accredited by the Council on Education for Public Health (CEPH).